BrittP-NBCC/LoanShark/README.md

-# JSSiteTemplate
+# LoanShark
-Site Template for JS Projects
+An application that generates an amorization schedule for a simple interest loan.